The Challenge

 Economic Impacts

-• Support from Dell: Dell has supplied computers and technology support pro-bono for the trial.
+- Support from Dell: Dell have generously supplied computers and technology support pro-bono for the trial.

 Social Impacts